lemire/clhash/README.md

  CLHash is a very fast hashing function that uses the carry-less multiplication and SSE instructions.
  Best used on recent x64 processors (Haswell or better).

+CLHash has the following characteristics :

+* On a recent Intel processor (e.g., Skylake), it can hash input strings at a speed of 0.1 cycles per byte.
+You read this right: it is simply ridiculously fast.
+* It has strong theoretical guarantees: XOR universality of short strings and excellent almost universality for longer strings.

 For details, please see the research article: